This company combines impressive quality with a generous valuation: United States Steel Corporation (X) - The Dwinnex

 Ratios:

-To gain a deeper understanding of X’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.92 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 1.70.
+For a deeper understanding of United States Steel Corporation’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.02 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 1.79.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.30 and its Current Ratio is at 2.00.
 In the meantime, Its Debt-to-Equity ratio is 0.38 whereas as Long-Term Debt/Eq ratio is at 0.38.

 Upgrades & Downgrades